sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 | 0.1 | 09/02/20 | Sujin Kang  | Initial version    |

 ## Scope
--Enable sonic streaming telemetry agent to send Reboot-cause information
+-Enable sonic streaming telemetry agent to send Reboot-cause information which is stored in state-db with the reboot-cause processed timestamp.

 ### Enable sonic streaming telemetry agent to send Reboot-cause information